 Falcon Australia was formed in August 2008 to acquire working interests in certain properties in the Beetaloo Basin located in Northern Territory, Commonwealth of Australia.

-Makó was incorporated under the laws of the State of Delaware on 8 November 2004 for the purpose of acquiring, exploring, and developing oil and gas properties.
+Mako was incorporated under the laws of the State of Delaware, United States of America on 8 November 2004 for the purpose of acquiring, exploring, and developing oil and gas properties.